neondatabase/website/content/docs/ai/ai-intro.md

 ## AI basics

 <DetailIconCards>
-<a href="/docs/ai/ai-concepts" description="The basics of building AI applications with Postgres" icon="openai">AI concepts</a>
+<a href="/docs/ai/ai-concepts" description="Learn how embeddings are used to build AI applications" icon="openai">AI concepts</a>

 <a href="/docs/extensions/pgvector" description="Learn about the pgvector Postgres extension" icon="openai">The pgvector extension</a>